-"Should I get bangs?"
+"Should I get a fringe?"
 It's a common musing, made even more widespread by the fact that every hair type, texture, and length can rock the style — and there's no shortage of fringe inspiration out there to envy.
-And while any haircut is worth mulling over, once you get the bangs bug, it's hard to shake.
+And while any haircut is worth mulling over, once you get fringe fever, it's hard to shake.

-Which brings us to our point: To get bangs right, you should do more than ask your coworkers what they think — you need pictures.
-Anyone can google images of bangs, but taking a look at fringes past, and what's to come, can be more helpful.
-From choppy to flapper-inspired to blunt to middle-parted, bangs aren’t just a big decision, they’re a staple in hair history.
+Which brings us to our point: To get a fringe right, you should do more than ask your coworkers what they think — you need pictures.
+Anyone can google images of fringes, but taking a look at fringes past, and what's to come, can be more helpful.
+From choppy to flapper-inspired to blunt to middle-parted, fringes aren’t just a big decision, they’re a staple in hair history.
 If you don’t believe us, just take a look ahead.